 How Do Electric Water Heaters Work?

-The operation of an electric water heater is quite similar to that of a gas water heater.
-The dip tube draws in cold water, which is then heated within the tank by electric heating components.
+The dip tube draws in cold water, then heated within the tank by electric heating components.
 Finally, it is dispersed throughout the house through the heat-out pipe in the tank.

 Anode rods, temperature, pressure relief valves, drain valves, insulated tanks, and thermostats are all features of electric water heaters, just like their gas counterparts.
 Electric components heat the water.
 Thus it is hooked into a power source, which is the only significant difference.